ericmjl/scikit-learn-tutorial/faq.md

 1. Familiar with object-oriented programming.
 A toy test: Implement a `Watch` object that has a method `current_time`, which does not accept any parameters, that tells the current time.
 1. Able to read API documentation to debug and figure out how to code things.

-In terms of computing environment,
+In terms of computing environment, you should follow the instructions on the [README.md][1] file.

+[1]: README.md